apatynko/RaySharp/README.md

-﻿# Raytracing in One Weekend
+﻿# Ray Tracing in C#

-Implementation of Peter Shirley's raytracing tutorial in C#
+Implementation of Peter Shirley's raytracing tutorials in C#

 ## Current Example Output